ignc-research/IR-DRL/README.md

 - pybullet
 - pandas
 - tensorboard
-- zennit
-- mazelib
 - pyaml
 - pybullet-planning

 Once python is installed, you can use ```pip install -r requirements.txt``` to install the above packages in versions that work with the code in this repo.
-Due to a problem with a dependency being tethered to an old numpy version that breaks our code it is necessary to run ```pip install numpy==1.24.1``` afterwards.
 It may sometimes also be necessary to follow up with ```conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia``` to ensure that GPU support for training is enabled.

 ## State of the code & plans